About Me

 About Michael

-I studied psychology as a mature age student, having previously worked in government, hospitality, as a FIFO miner and a Myotherapist for ten years – where I had an interest in the education and treatment of persistent pain and working with high performance athletes.
+I have worked in health for 17 years and currently work with the Department of Veteran Affairs and NSW Fire and Rescue.
+I studied psychology as a mature age student and previously worked in government, hospitality, as a FIFO miner and as a Myotherapist for ten years – where I had diverse interests; working both in the education and treatment of persistent pain and with elite athletes (at a professional and Olympic level).

-My areas of research in psychology were focused on Men’s Health – exploring men’s expectations of psychological therapy, and Eco-Psychology – utilising Forest Therapy as a complementary intervention (alongside psychotherapy) for patients with complex backgrounds and presentations.
+My areas of research in psychology were focused on Men’s Health – exploring men’s expectations of psychological therapy, and Eco-Psychology – utilising Forest Therapy as a complementary intervention (alongside psychotherapy) for patients with complex presentations in a rural area.